 Using security software and best practices can help prevent third parties from accessing information and protect against malware.
 However, some can still get past this, and this can lead to data loss.
 You might not think that data loss on a mobile device is as bad as on a computer or workstation, but most devices are now used for online banking and crypto transfers and can contain much personal and business data.

 If a mobile device becomes infected with spyware or other malware, it can also cause data loss, including personal photographs and anything you’ve been working on.
-To minimize the amount lost, use a data backup service that automatically updates your gadget’s most essential data to a cloud server.
+To minimize data loss, use a data backup service that automatically backs up your device’s most essential data to a cloud server.

 Only Install Trusted Apps